celestiaorg/op-alt-da/README.md

 **The server will not work without a properly configured local keyring.**

+🚀 Prefer not to store keys on disk?
+Enable the optional AWS KMS backend via `[celestia.kms]` and map each signer to a KMS alias (`alias/op-alt-da/<key_name>`).
+The server will connect to AWS (or Localstack) and sign via KMS instead of the local keyring.

 ## Quick Start

 ### 1. Set Up Celestia Keyring